Why do I need a sole trader bank account?

 In 2020, nearly 6 million people in the UK now count as sole traders, self-employed, or small business owners.
 That means there is a lot of demand for financial services, and explains why more and more products are being launched to assist these businesses.

 Most people who start businesses do so because they are an expert on their business area, not because they are experts of finance and accounting.
-Therefore, it makes sense to take advantage of the many different resources out there that allow you to make the financial side of your business as quick, simple, and efficient as possible, so it allows you to concentrate on your business, rather than get bogged down in the admin and numbers.
+Therefore, it makes sense to take advantage of the many different resources out there that allow you to make the financial side of your business as quick, simple, and efficient as possible.
+That what, you can concentrate on your business, rather than get bogged down in the admin and numbers.

 What sort of business bank account do I need?